 If you feel like you pay more for electric items than you should, read on to find out more about which appliances around your home consume the most active/standby energy and tips to save energy.

-This thorough list of appliances’ energy consumption covers electrical devices for common rooms in your home from the kitchen, to the bathroom, living room and office.
+This thorough list of appliances’ energy consumption covers electrical devices for common rooms in your home, from the kitchen to the bathroom, living room and office.
 We’ll also calculate the cost of running everyday appliances to see where savings can be made.

-Renewable energy sources, such as solar panels and air source heat pumps in the UK, can save homeowners money on their energy bills each year; making expensive home appliances cheaper to run long term and increase their energy efficiency.
 Given the current energy prices, and cost of living, however solar panel prices and heat pump costs can be high for you.
 Our tips below offer great ways to save money now, reduce your carbon footprint and discover more about your electrical appliances.

 The kitchen is one of the rooms with the most vampire devices because, by nature, appliances like fridges and freezers need to constantly stay on.
 In fact, your kitchen appliances account for approximately 17% of the average household’s electricity bill.
 This includes the fridge, freezer, hob, oven, kettle, microwave, and other kitchen appliances.

 Even when turned off, the majority of modern kettles draw 30W (watts) of electricity each hour.
-That means a year of keeping your water kettle plugged in, you’ve spent 44p of electricity not using it.
+That means a year of keeping your water kettle plugged in, you’ve spent 64p of electricity not using it.

-Filling the water kettle with only what you need will save you energy and money because you’re not spending energy to boiler anything needlessly.
 For instance, if you boil a full 2-litre kettle when you’re only making tea for two people, then you’re wasting 4p each time you fill and boil the kettle.

 By nature, a fridge needs to stay on all day and night, so turning it off isn’t a sensible option.
 But when buying a fridge, you do have control over how energy-efficient your fridge is.
 Given that a refrigerator can last up to 17 years, you’ll want to invest in one that saves energy and money.